ansimil/final-project/README.md

 This was my final project during the Ironhack Full-Stack Web Dev Bootcamp in Berlin.
 We were given one week to build a functioning full-stack web application.

 I chose to build an e-commerce website to sell products that I build in real life - modular synthesizers.
 In my personal life I design and build modular synthesizer modules and have been slowly building to a semi-professional level.
-I have recently been selling them of eBay etc. and thought that it would be a great opportunity to use this project to build a fully functioning shop.
+I have recently been selling them on eBay etc. and thought that it would be a great opportunity to use this project to build a fully functioning shop.

 ### Goals